Supplying Assets to the Compound Protocol

 If you are using MetaMask for your Ethereum wallet, open the menu, click the 3 dots on the right, Account Details, Export Private Key, and input your MetaMask password.
 This will reveal your private key.
 Keep it safe!
 Copy this value and save it for later.

-Again, if you are only testing smart contracts on your localhost Ganache today, don’t get your MetaMask private key.
-We’ll rely on the private key from the Ganache command line log.
+Again, if you are only testing smart contracts on your localhost Hardhat node today, don’t get your MetaMask private key.
+We’ll rely on a private key that comes from your environment variable mnemonic (see instructions above).

 How to Supply ETH to Compound via Web3.js